Arijit0906/SOC_Journey_90days/month-1-foundations/day11/README.md

-# 📅 Day 11 – SOC Analyst 30-Day Challenge
+# 📅 Day 11 – Windows Event Logs and IDs

 Today I explored **Windows Event Logs and Event IDs** — the backbone of SOC investigations on Windows systems.
 These logs capture authentication attempts, process creation, service changes, and more, making them critical for detecting attacker activity.